NeoktaLabs/ppopgi-project/docs/04-frontend.md

 For raffles shown in “expired” / “past” lists, the raffle card should display the winner when the on-chain state indicates the raffle is settled.

+If a raffle is **Cancelled**, the UI must clearly indicate cancellation and refund availability instead of showing a winner.

 The frontend must not display a winner for raffles that are still **Open** or **Drawing**.

+---

+### Fee transparency & previews

+Before submitting any transaction, the frontend should show:
+- the total USDC cost
+- any required approvals
+- estimated gas fees
+- the entropy fee (when finalizing)

+This ensures users understand costs before signing and prevents hidden-fee misunderstandings.

 ---